daMustermann/Voron-2.4-Umbilical-mount-PG-11-for-CNLinko-LP-16/README.md

 for the sources and inspiration <3

-The A-Drive mount is 2-parts, designed it for 2 5x3x4mm heat-set inserts (Voron standard) and 2x M3x20 SHCS.
+The A-Drive mount is 2-parts, designed for two 5x3x4mm heat-set inserts (Voron standard) and 2x M3x20 SHCS.
 They are very close to the outer shell, so set the inserrts with the lowest possible temperature or go fast to not melt everything.

 PG11_Umb_A_Mount_Teil1.stl has some error in the threads but it works perfect.
+I printed and tested all of this.

 ![Hotend](images/PG11_UMB_Hotend.png)
 ![A_Drive](images/Rear_Umbilical.png)